Savings & Investing

 Yes.
 Fees are a percentage taken each year, and over a working life even small differences compound into a noticeable gap in the final balance.

-Superannuation is long-term, invested, preserved retirement savings — fed mainly by employer contributions and supercharged by decades of compounding.
+Superannuation is long-term, invested, preserved retirement savings — fed mainly by the 12% employer stream and supercharged by decades of compounding.
 You do not need to manage it intensively, but a little awareness of where it is, what it is invested in, and what it costs can shape a materially better retirement.